Jungkook of BTS sweeps iTunes’ Top Songs charts in 100 different regions

-The single 3D featuring Jack Harlow swept iTunes charts in numerous countries, including the US, the UK, Japan, Canada, and Italy, immediately upon its release on Friday.
+The single 3D featuring American rapper-singer Jack Harlow swept iTunes charts in numerous countries, including the United States, the United Kingdom, Japan, Canada and Italy, immediately upon its release on Friday.

 The instrumental and alternate versions of 3D also reached No. 2 and No. 3 on iTunes’ Top Songs charts in various countries.